Chaowu88/EMUlator2ML/README.md

 For each labeled substrate, sum of percentage should be 1 or less than 1.
 In the second case, the remainder is considered as fully unlabeled (natural substrate).

 Different substrates are allowed.
+>-exm, --exMetabs: metabolites excluded from mass balance, sep by ","\
+-exn, --exNodes: node metabolites excluded for ratio selection, sep by ","\
+-ns, --nsims: the number of random flux distributions to generate\
+-q, --quantile: